-Audrey Hepburn's pink 'Breakfast at Tiffany's' dress is going up for auction
+Audrey Hepburn's Pink 'Breakfast at Tiffany's' dress is going up for auction

 Among over a thousand items, there are some highlights that will likely fetch a generous amount.
 Audrey Hepburn’s iconic hot pink dress she wore in Breakfast at Tiffany’s has been generating public interest.
 Some other dresses like Judy Garland’s The Pirate wedding gown, Greta Garbo’s Camille housecoat, and Jamie Lee Curtis’s 1983 Oscars gown are also highly anticipated.

 On the royal side, Princess Diana’s red gown at Hot Shots! premier, black and green dress at Toronto’s Royal York Hotel, and another strapless Catherine Walker dress will also be up at the auction.
-The pieces are expected to garner between USD100,000 to USD400,000.
+The pieces are expected to garner between USD100,000 (INR 8 crore approx.) to USD400,000 (INR 33 crore approx.).

-The auction items will be on display starting from August 28, 2023 in Beverly Hills with free entry.
+The Breakfast at Tiffany’s auction items will be on display starting from August 28, 2023 in Beverly Hills with free entry.
 The auction takes place from September 6-8, 2023.
 Find out more via the website.